Chart Color Schemes

 An assessment of population growth drivers in Brighton reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Brighton's population, as of February 2026, is approximately 24,836.
-This figure represents an increase of 2,078 people since the 2021 Census, which reported a population of 22,758.
-The growth is inferred from the estimated resident population of 24,107 in June 2024 and an additional 288 validated new addresses since the Census date.
-This results in a population density ratio of 3,028 persons per square kilometer, placing Brighton in the upper quartile relative to other locations assessed by AreaSearch.
-Brighton's growth rate of 9.1% since the 2021 census exceeds both the SA4 region (8.7%) and the SA3 area, indicating it as a growth leader in the region.
-Overseas migration was the primary driver of population gains during recent periods.
+Based on AreaSearch's analysis, Brighton's population is around 24,836 as of Feb 2026.
+This reflects an increase of 2,078 people (9.1%) since the 2021 Census, which reported a population of 22,758 people.
+The change is inferred from the estimated resident population of 24,107 from the ABS as of June 2024 and an additional 288 validated new addresses since the Census date.
+This population level equates to a density ratio of 3,028 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Brighton's 9.1% growth since the 2021 census exceeded the SA4 region (8.7%) and the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-According to population projections, Brighton is expected to increase by just below the median of national statistical areas, expanding by 2,574 persons to 2041 based on the latest annual ERP population numbers, reflecting a total gain of 7.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Looking at population projections moving forward, a population increase just below the median of national statistical areas is expected, with the area expected to expand by 2,574 persons to 2041 based on the latest annual ERP population numbers, recording a gain of 7.4% in total over the 17 years.

 Frequently Asked Questions - Population